Back in the 19th century, Albert Howard, considered one of the fathers of composting, was a big fan of adding lime to compost.

 On balance, though, it does sound like Albert Howard may have been on to something with the addition of lime, so should we add it?

-Possibly not yet, at least for home composters.
-The benefits this study found came about when the lime was combined with another additive – and at 10%, you’d need quite a lot of it if you have a large compost heap.
+Secondly, the research using lime has been limited.
+Even then, the benefits of the first study came about when the lime was combined with another fertilizer – and at 10%, you’d need quite a lot of it if you have a large compost heap.

 * Calcium magnesium phosphate is a slow-release fertilizer that contains calcium, magnesium, and phosphorus.